 B1 - Hog’s Head Pub & Cafe

-It is a basement bar where you can enjoy magic themed drinks in Hog’s Head themed basement.
+It is a basement bar where you can enjoy magic-themed drinks in Hog’s Head-themed basement.
 This room was still under construction when we were visiting.

 1F (Ground Floor) - Magical Liquid Medicine OR Dessert & Food

-The cafe is super popular and be prepared to queue for the entry.
+The cafe is super popular and be prepared to queue for entry.
 When it is your turn to enter the cafe, you will be invited inside and asked to order at the counter.
-Coffee prices start at 4 500 KRW for an espresso and go all the way up to 6 500 KRW for chocolate and green tea latte.
-If you are lucky they might also have butterbeer (non alcoholic) but when we were there it was sold out.
+Coffee prices start at 4 500 KRW for an espresso and go all the way up to 6 500 KRW for a chocolate and green tea latte.
+If you are lucky they might also have butterbeer (non-alcoholic) but when we were there it was sold out.
 (I did have butterbeer before at the Warner Bros studios in London and I didn’t really like to be honest.)

 Harry Potter Cafe Hongdae Menu Prices

-I did find prices to be reasonable and in line with pricing of other themed cafes in Seoul.
+I did find prices to be reasonable and in line with the pricing of other themed cafes in Seoul.
 Prices were within the same price range as the ones at than pink vending machine cafe Zapangi.
 You can read about my visit here.

 Don’t forget, the wand chooses the wizard!